vicramon/ember-tutorial/chapters/deleting-a-lead.md

 ## Create the Controller Action

-Template actions are handled in the controller, so open up the `LeadController` and add the `delete` action:
+Template actions are handled in the controller, so open up the `LeadController` and add a `delete` action:

 ```coffee
 # app/assets/javascripts/controllers/lead.js.coffee